esphome/esphome-docs/components/wifi_now.rst

-- bool: boolean (boolean lambda or boolean value) transfers a 32 bit unsigned integer with the value 0 if lamba returns 0 and 1 on all values > 0 when received this value can be used with the wifi_now.inject action to set the sensor state instead executing a automation.
+- bool: boolean (boolean lambda or boolean value) transfers a 32 bit unsigned integer with the value 0 if lamba returns 0 and 1 on all values > 0 when received this value can be used with the wifi_now.inject action to set the sensor state instead executing an automation.

-- float: float (fload lambda or float value)
+- float: float (float lambda or float value)

 - int: integer (integer lambda or integer value)